swiftlang/swift/docs/SIL.rst

   A function with an error result cannot be called with ``apply``.
   It must be called with ``try_apply``.
+  There is one exception to this rule: a function with an error result can be called with ``apply [nothrow]`` if the compiler can prove that the function does not actually throw.

   ``return`` produces a normal result of the function.
 To return an error result, use ``throw``.